Azure/aca-landing-zone-accelerator/docs/README.md

 3. [Networking](design-areas/networking.md)
 4. [Security](design-areas/security.md)

-Each topic provides a Design Area Considerations section to provide context to the archtiectural decisions at hand, and a Design Area Recommendations section that gives a recommendation on the implementation of a specific topic.
+Each topic provides a Design Area Considerations section to provide context to the architectural decisions at hand, and a Design Area Recommendations section that gives a recommendation on the implementation of a specific topic.